ayillya/assignment/README.md

 Type pip install fastapi requests uvicorn in the terminal

+Do create API keys and upload in env file

 To run the code type uvicorn main:app --reload

 This will start the server at: